What Is An Italian Breakfast Pastry? Everything You Need To Know”

 Golden, flaky Italian cornetti pastries cooling on a wire rack.

 Perfectly flaky and golden cornetti, the Italian take on the croissant, cooling on a rack for the ultimate breakfast delight.
+What is an Italian Breakfast Pastry?

 Sfogliatella: A Layered Delight